 - critical thinking

 Upon this inquiry, it is evident that every definition or explanation of deep learning is different, and my original explanation is in due of a revision.
-But before I share my revised perspective, I feel it is best to share an example of the most recent deep learning I witnessed.
+But, before I share my revised perspective, I feel it is best to share an example of the most recent deep learning I witnessed.

-At my current school, I am transforming an elementary library to a learning commons.
+At my current school, I am transforming an elementary library to a library learning commons.
 This school is characterized as traditional, rural and small.
 However, it is not lacking opportunities for innovation.
-A recent purchase of a Ditto Pro 3-D printer kept my lunches and recesses quite busy.
+A recent purchase of a Ditto Pro 3-D printer has kept my lunches and recesses quite busy.
 After grabbing the attention of my early adopters, word of “how cool” the printer was spread quickly.
 In a grade 5/6 drama class, I allowed students to use EZ-Robots in their green screen newscasts.
 This prompted two boys to ask to print a sword for Roli.
-This involved the students to learn to group objects together, and learn how to best format an object so it resulted in a successful print.
+This involved the students to learn to group objects together, and how to best format an object so it resulted in a successful print.
 Doing most of this on their free time, the two began to explore the program Tinkercad, communicate and collaborate on how to design the sword (a bit of critical thinking in there), and then head to the printer.
 Their first pint resulted in the following:

 If one looks close enough, the glue from a hot glue gun can be seen.
 Unfortunately, the boys were not successful in grouping the shapes together.
 This prompted in a quick tutorial on how to better align objects for a stronger bond, as well as a lesson in how to use a glue gun.

 So, back to the drawing board again – and at this point I knew the students were interested and motivated because now Roli needed a hat.
-So the boys set out again with their feedback in hand and a new challenge: make the hat hollow.
-The next morning, they were back before school starts with a new design.
+The boys set out again with their feedback in hand and a new challenge: make the hat hollow.
+The next morning, they were back before school started with a new design.
 I checked it over and saw that not only was grouping better, but the hat was hollow.
 I then asked if they were sure on the size.
 Watching the brains initiate, one of the boys went over to the robot’s head and held up a yellow ruler.
 After a quick estimate, he decided the size was perfect.
 Below is the hat: